tarwn/lessthandot-hugo/blogs/content/posts/2011-05-05-sql-server-dba-tip-baseline.md

   - Microsoft SQL Server Admin

 ---
 Troubleshooting any type of problem can be stressful and tedious.
 SQL Server performance issues are no exception.
-If an instance of SQL Server suddenly shows a spike or immediate bottleneck with one or many resources, determining the cause of that spike can test any DBA’s patience.
+If an instance of SQL Server suddenly shows a spike or immediate bottleneck with one or many resources, determining the cause of that spike can test any DBA's patience.

 What can make troubleshooting a performance problem in SQL Server more confusing is the lack of a true baseline.
 A baseline can be any set of metrics that have been recorded about SQL Server.
 Baselines will show normal operating behavior and, more importantly, show a DBA a true problem verses a normal tasking effect of the usage of your database server.